Cobra (manga): Sequels and spin-offs

-Anime adaptations
+Anime

 Film

 Tokyo Movie Shinsha adapted the manga into a film titled Space Adventure Cobra, which was released on July 23, 1982, in Japan.
 It was directed by Osamu Dezaki, with screenplay by Terasawa and Haruya Yamazaki, and retold the Cobra involvement with the Royal Sisters, and his fight against Crystal Bowie.
 Manga Entertainment released the film in British theaters in 1995.
 An American dub was created by Carl Macek's Streamline Pictures, and was released in American theaters also in 1995, by Tara, and was later distributed by Urban Vision on VHS format in 1998.
 The film was later released on DVD in the Australasian region by Madman Entertainment in 2007, in the UK by Manga Entertainment in 2008, and on DVD (in 2012) and Blu-ray (in 2015) by Discotek Media in the US.

+Television series

 Space Cobra

 Cobra was adapted into an anime series titled Space Cobra directed by Dezaki and Yoshio Takeuchi that aired on Fuji Television between October 7, 1982, and May 19, 1983.
 The scenario writers were Haruya Yamazaki, Kosuke Miki, and Kenji Terada.
 Terasawa himself participated in weekly meetings to discuss the screenplays, giving his suggestions to the writers to fix what was wrong or rewriting the screenplay himself.
-The episodes were released in eight DVDs and a DVD box set on October 25, 2000 by Digital Site in Japan.
-The series was released in North America by Nozomi Entertainment in two parts; the first was released on March 4, 2014, and the second one on May 6, 2014.
+The episodes were released in eight DVDs and a DVD box set on October 25, 2000, by Digital Site in Japan.
+The series was released in North America by Nozomi Entertainment in two parts; the first was released on March 4, 2014, and the second one on May 6 of that same year.
 In November 2015, the series was added to the Crunchyroll streaming service to be broadcast in the United States and Canada with English substitles.
 In June 2020, Discotek Media licensed the anime series and released it on Blu-ray on September 29, including the English pilot episode and a new experimental English dub for the first two episodes.